-Here are 7 sales interview questions to help you find that million dollar sales person.
+Here are 5 sales interview questions to help you gauge sales competency.

 1. What does a qualified prospect look like?